French invasion of Egypt and Syria: End of the campaign

+On 24 January 1800, Kléber signed the Convention of El Arish with Kör Yusuf Ziyaüddin Pasha in Smith's presence which stipulated that the Army of the Orient would be allowed to evacuate Egypt and return to friendly ports in Europe.
+However, Smith had overreached his authority by approving of the convention, since the Pitt ministry had in December 1799 forbidden British commanders from going along with such a treaty, though this was not communicated to Smith until after the convention was signed.
+Smith and his superior Lord Keith both sent letters to Kléber informing him that the British government would only consent to an unconditional French surrender.
+An outraged Kléber proceeded to defeat an Ottoman army of 40,000 men under Yusuf at Heliopolis on 20 March 1800.

-Kléber defeated the Mamlukes at the battle of Heliopolis in March 1800, and then suppressed an insurrection in Cairo.
-On 14 June (26 prairial), a Syrian student called Suleiman al-Halabi assassinated Kléber with a dagger in the heart, chest, left forearm and right thigh.
-Command of the French army passed to General Menou, who held command from 3 July until August 1801.
-Menou's letter was published in Le Moniteur on 6 September, with the conclusions of the committee charged with judging those responsible for the assassination: The committee, after carrying through the trial with all due solemnity and process, thought it necessary to follow Egyptian customs in its application of punishment; it condemned the assassin to be impaled after having his right hand burned; and three of the guilty sheikhs to be beheaded and their bodies burned.
+Following the French victory, Kléber returned to Cairo and suppressed another insurrection there.
+On 14 June, the Syrian theology student Suleiman al-Halabi assassinated Kléber before being executed.
+Command of the Army of the Orient passed to General Jacques-Francois Menou on 3 July, who held it until August 1801.
+Menou's letter was published in Le Moniteur on 6 September, with the conclusions of the committee charged with judging those responsible for the assassination: The committee, after carrying through the trial with all due solemnity and process, thought it necessary to follow Egyptian customs in its application of punishment; it condemned al-Halabi to be impaled after having his right hand burned; and three of the guilty sheikhs to be beheaded and their bodies burned.

-The Anglo-Ottomans then commenced their land offensive, the French were defeated by the British in the Battle of Alexandria on March 21, surrendered at Fort Julien in April and then Cairo fell in June.
-Finally besieged in Alexandria from 17 August – 2 September, Menou eventually capitulated to the British.
-Under the terms of his capitulation, the British General John Hely-Hutchinson allowed the French army to be repatriated in British ships.
+In early 1801, a British expeditionary force was sent to liberate Egypt from French occupation in concert with Ottoman forces.
+Between 8 and 21 March the British won a series of victories over the French at Abukir, Mandora and Alexandria.
+The British then linked up with the Ottomans and proceeded to capture Fort Julien, El Rahmaniya and Cairo between April and June.
+British forces began besieging the final French stronghold of Alexandria on 17 August and Menou capitulated on 2 September.
+Under the terms of his capitulation, British General John Hely-Hutchinson allowed the Army of the Orient to be repatriated to Europe in British ships.
 Menou also signed over to Britain all Egyptian antiquities, such as the Rosetta Stone, which the French had collected.
-After initial talks in Al Arish on 30 January 1802, the Treaty of Paris on 25 June ended all hostilities between France and the Ottoman Empire, returning Egypt to the Ottomans.
+After initial talks in Al Arish on 30 January 1802, the Treaty of Paris on 25 June ended all hostilities between France and the Ottoman Empire, returning Egypt to Ottoman rule.